 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

 As the Revolutionary War begins, best friends Daniel and Coshmoo are being torn apart.
-Coshmoo is a Delaware Indian boy, part of a tribe striving to remain neutral in the face of fierce pressure to join the British.
+Coshmoo is a Delaware Native American boy, part of a tribe striving to remain neutral in the face of fierce pressure to join the British side.
 Daniel is a settler and on the Patriot side.
 Their belief in dreams and stories is the beginning of their efforts to hold on to friendship and prevent their people from destroying each other in war.
 Based on the true story of Queen Esther of the Delawares of Tioga Point.

 Families can talk about the friendship between the two boys.
 Why are they so close?
 This can be a good starting point for further reading on the Revolution and the loyalties that united and divided settlers and Native Americans at the time.

 - Genre: Historical Fiction